joejag/timebandits/talk.md

 * Good time management means spending time on important things and not just urgent things
 * Spend some time on fire prevention so you spend a lot less time putting out fires
 * Call out neglected work: flag 30 days, acknowledge, Create space to finish the most important work.
 Lower WIP to discuss the priorty of others, do, kill, move it back to backlog.
-* Stop starting, start finishing

 * KT: Important work that is neglected becomes urgent, Visualize delays, Call out neglected work

+# End of this part

+* Those are the five thieves, now you know them and have strategies to tackle them
+* Learn more and deeper from Dominica's book
+* I'd like to tell you about where I put this into practice

 # The LEGO Experiment

-* We had visualised the work, reduced WIP and completed all the neglected work.
+* We had visualised the work, found neglected, reduced WIP to 1 and completed all the neglected work.
-* After a rocky start, We were building confidence in our ability to delivery bigger bits of work
+* The previous PO had burnt out so we did CoD ourselves to handle prioritisation and started saying 'no'
 * But at our retros we felt like a lot of our time was distracted on unplanned work
-* Wanted to show stakeholders and management that we were drowning
+* Wanted to show stakeholders and management that we were drowning via data

 # Calculate it